 We began our testing process by researching over 50 different gaming mouse pads and narrowed it down to the best available on the market.
 Next, we bought each mouse pad and put them through an exacting series of side-by-side tests.
 Our panel of judges spent a ton of hours playing all types of games and evaluating their glide, size, and noise level, as well as noting if they experienced any tracking issues.
 We tackled all sorts of genres: MOBA, FPS, RTS, MMORPGs, platformers, ARPG, RPG, tower defense, and sandbox, just to name a few.

 Analysis and Test Results

 The Logitech G440 (13 ⅜" x 11") came next in our rankings.
-This pad isn't as long as the other hard pads, but it doesn't have a cable hub that you can run into.
-Just behind the G440, we have the Cooler Master MP510 (12 ½" x 10 ⅝") and the SteelSeries QcK (12 ½" x 10 ½").
+This pad isn't as long as the other hard pads, but it doesn't include a cable hub for you to run into.
+Just behind the G440, was the Cooler Master MP510 (12 ½" x 10 ⅝") and the SteelSeries QcK (12 ½" x 10 ½").
 They aren't as long as the RGB hard pads, but, like the G440, you don't have to worry about a cable hub.

 — Austin Palmer